-One of the most important Taíno-culture archaeological sites in the Antilles was found at the Caguana Indigenous Ceremonial Park located in Utuado, a town in the island’s Central Mountain Range, an hour and half drive from San Juan.
-Multiple ceremonial plazas (or bateyes), were important ceremonies, dance rituals, and ball games or batos used to take place, are at the center of the park.
-Petroglyphs, pieces of pottery, and other limestone artifacts made in the 14th and 15th century by the indigenous population are available for viewing.
+One of the most important Taíno-culture archaeological sites in the Antilles was found at the Caguana Indigenous Ceremonial Park in Utuado, a town in the Island’s Central Mountain Range, an hour and a half drive from San Juan.
+There are multiple ceremonial plazas (or bateyes) at the center of the park, where important ceremonies, dance rituals, and ball games or batos used to take place.
+Petroglyphs, pottery pieces, and other limestone artifacts made in the 14th and 15th centuries by the indigenous population are available for viewing.

-Admission fee ($5 adults, $4 kids and seniors) includes access to the park, the museum, and archaeological areas.
+The admission fee ($5 adults, $4 kids, and seniors) includes access to the park, the museum, and archaeological areas.
 The park is open daily from 8:30 a.m. to 4:30 p.m., except on holidays.

 Centro Ceremonial Indígena de Tibes

-Located in Ponce, an hour and a half drive from San Juan, the Centro Ceremonial Indígena de Tibes is another significant Taíno archeological site on the coastal south side of the island.
+Located in Ponce, an hour and a half drive from San Juan, the Centro Ceremonial Indígena de Tibes is another significant Taíno archeological site on the Island's coastal south side.
 Following torrential rainfalls and river floods in 1975, evidence of pre-Taíno civilizations was revealed.
 Excavations in the area uncovered seven bateyes, two ceremonial plazas, along with hundreds of bone structures and tools.
-A museum located in the park displays several weapons, pottery artifacts, and figures representing deities, or cemíes, used in their daily lives.
+A museum in the park displays several weapons, pottery artifacts, and figures representing deities, or cemíes, used in their daily lives.
 You can arrange for a bilingual one-hour tour that includes a visit to the museum and a film.